-In the event that discharge of surface water via infiltration or discharge to a watercourse is deemed unsuitable, then discharge to the public sewer would be possible within the vicinity of the site.
-Surface water discharge to the public sewers would be restricted and attenuated on site before discharge to the public sewers.
+In the event that discharge of surface water via infiltration or discharge to a watercourse is deemed unsuitable, then discharge to the public sewer would be possible within the vicinity of the Site.
+Surface water discharge to the public sewers would be restricted and attenuated on the Site before discharge to the public sewers at Greenfield runoff rates.